awsdocs/amazon-eks-user-guide/doc_source/cost-monitoring.md

 ### Is the Kubecost user interface supported?
 How do I access it?<a name="cost-monitoring-faq-ui"></a>

 Kubecost provides a web dashboard that you can access through `kubectl` port forwarding, an ingress, or a load balancer\.
-You can also use the AWS Load Balancer Controller to expose Kubecost and use Amazon Cognito for authentication, authorization\. and user management\.
+You can also use the AWS Load Balancer Controller to expose Kubecost and use Amazon Cognito for authentication, authorization, and user management\.
 For more information, see [How to use Application Load Balancer and Amazon Cognito to authenticate users for your Kubernetes web apps](http://aws.amazon.com/blogs/containers/how-to-use-application-load-balancer-and-amazon-cognito-to-authenticate-users-for-your-kubernetes-web-apps/) on the AWS blog\.

 ### Is Amazon EKS Anywhere supported?<a name="cost-monitoring-faq-eks-a"></a>